-A grace period of 24 hours is offered without penalty on assignments (this does not include discussion boards - due to the interactive nature of these, each module's discussion posts must be completed according to the course schedule).
+There is no grace period for any assignment.
 After 24 hours 20% of the possible assignment grade will be deducted from the student's score for every additional 24 hours or increment thereof that the work is late up until the day the BlazeView assignment submission window closes (noon on Friday unless otherwise identified).
 If you need additional time to work on an assignment or if you have a scheduling conflict you must contact your instructor BEFORE the assignment is due to discuss your situation.
 The instructor WILL NOT accept work after the assignment submission window closes without prior consent.